gvanderheide/discreteMarkovChain/README.rst

     mc.computePi()
     mc.printPi()

-The stationary probabilities (not unexpectedly) are given below.
+The stationary probabilities are given below.

 ::